African Queen (1797 ship): Career

-Slave voyage: Rather than returning to Bristol, African Queen commenced slave trading.
-She gathered her slaves at Cape Coast Castle.
+Voyage transporting enslaved people (1798): Rather than returning to Bristol, African Queen commenced acquiring captives at Cape Coast Castle.
 She arrived at Demerara on 7 June 1798.
-She arrived with 313 slaves and she landed 49 at Demerara.
+She arrived with 313 captives and she landed 49 at Demerara.
 She then sailed to St Vincent, where she arrived on 26 June, and landed the remaining 264.
 She returned to Bristol on 18 September.

 Merchant voyage: In March 1799 African Queen, Sands, master, was at Cork, having come from Bristol.
 On 9 March she sailed from Cork, bound for Barbados, as part of a large convoy for the West Indies under escort by HMS Volage.
 In May she was reported to have arrived at Barbados.
 By January 1800 African Queen, Cook, master, was back at Cork, having come from Lisbon.

-Whaling voyage: Although some sources report that African Queen made a whaling voyage to the Brazil Banks under the command of R. Buckle, it is clear from the above information that she went slaving instead.
+Whaling voyage: Although some sources report that African Queen made a whaling voyage to the Brazil Banks under the command of R. Buckle, it is clear from the above information that she had transported enslaved people instead.
 However, in 1800 African Queen, Benjamin Cook, master, did go whaling to the Brazil Banks.

 While outward bound African Queen lost two boats and five men in a storm near Trinidad.
 In April 1800 she stopped at Rio de Janeiro to get sailors, and wood to replace the lost boats.

 In May 1801 it was reported that African Queen was wintering in South Georgia.
 On 19 September 1801 African Queen was at Saint Helena on her way back to Bristol from the South Seas.